subjec2change/wegotaguy/README.md

-My attempte to create a Partial wakelock service for tablets and Oneview to keep the wifi on and running even durring tablet sleep.
+My attempt to create a Partial wakelock service for tablets and Oneview to keep the wifi on and running even durring tablet sleep.

 WeGotAGuy:tm: :smile: